microsoft/language-server-protocol/_specifications/specification-3-16.md

 - **stdio**: uses stdio as the communication channel.
 - **pipe**: use pipes (Windows) or socket files (Linux, Mac) as the communication channel.
 The pipe / socket file name is passed as the next arg or with `--pipe=`.
 - **socket**: uses a socket as the communication channel.
 The port is passed as next arg or with `--port=`.
 - **node-ipc**: use node IPC communication between the client and the server.
-This is only support if both client and server run under node.
+This is only supported if both client and server run under node.

 ### <a href="#changeLog" name="changeLog" class="anchor">Change Log</a>